MiteDyson/Sharepad/README.md

 ## ✨ **What is Sharepad?**

-**Sharepad** is a lightning-fast, real-time notes application that allows anyone to:
+**Sharepad** is a lightning-fast, real-time notepad application that allows anyone to:

 * Create a note instantly
 * Share it using an auto-generated link